brianhouse/sound_art/NEXT.md

 add screenshots to lecture notes so they can properly review

-sequencing -> arranging (and then real-time sequencing can just be sequencing)

-listening to 1-3 in class was great, but didnt have a Kubisch discussion (might not be a issue with all in-person class (though will have to rotate with the soldering stations))

-have a 3Cs rubric?

-feels like maybe too much time on soundscape-type stuff? we'll see. maybe thats what gets reduced to play with tape. (or maybe tape comes later in the speaker section)
+feels like maybe too much time on soundscape-type stuff? we'll see. maybe thats what gets reduced to play with magnetic tape. (or maybe tape comes later in the speaker section)

-future: assign particular presentations on pieces cardiff, cage, lucier, etc. might be more productive then letting them pick in terms of covering the "canon"

 clip~ and distortion should come earlier

 need to cover "delay" in sequencing. move it out of the live_input part

 replace `dac~` with `output~` in synthesis lecture